SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/openvpn.md

 ## Configure

-This setup guide will show you how to forward your SonicWall logs to Sekoia.io by means of a syslog transport channel.
+This setup guide will show you how to forward your OpenVPN logs to Sekoia.io by means of a syslog transport channel.

 ### Prerequisites